Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/1/readme.md

 The class presents ideas for the CNS
 - someone plans to instead of one commentator he wants to have 2 making it more engaging for the audience and maybe also read comments from their live stream favoring those that pay and with high up votes.
 - one person wants to bring broadcasting into cyberspace in this case most of the class joins him
+- Akia names her project Spike tv as a joke to antagonize Spike

 ## Resolution